mathieucarbou/Beelance/docs/index.md

   - €2.00 / month (free for Freebox users) + limit of 50 Mb / month
   - Only 700 Mhz band
   - Compatible with T-A7670G R2 for 4G / LTE

+**How to know the Beelance consumption?**

+When Beelance sends some data, the size of the payload sent is displayed in the statistics view in: `Modem: Last data sent`.

+The payload is more or less 250 bytes.
+You need to add the HTTP/HTTPS overhead, plus headers:

 ## Shopping list